 In just a few clicks, you can build a rule that fits your workflow.
 With clear trigger-outcome logic, even the most advanced rules are accessible to all your teams.

 If rules determine how much information gets through your sync, mappings are how you decide where it goes.
 Because fields in Jira are a bit different from those found in ClickUp, you can use Unito’s field mappings to determine how information in one tool gets represented in another.

 Unito maps similar fields— like assignees and due dates — automatically.
 This means that, for most use cases, there are no extra steps required.
 But if your work needs a more custom solution, you can make it happen with Unito.

 Are you more of a visual person?
 Maybe you need to represent your workflow visually to share it with other teams?
 With Unito’s workflow designer, you can represent your Unito flows in a diagram so you can see where work is happening.

 If you’re just connecting two projects together, all you need is a single Unito flow.
 But when you’re working across teams — maybe even with more than two tools — it can be a bit tougher to keep things straight.
 With the workflow designer, your workflows are mappable, trackable, and shareable.

 The activity stream

-Available for Company plans and up, the activity stream can give you a really close look at how your teams work.
-It tracks every single sync changed between connected tools in 24-hour increments.
+Unito’s activity stream can give you a really close look at how your teams work.
+It tracks every single sync changed between connected tools.
 You’ll know exactly what got synced, where it went, and which flow it was part of.

 The activity stream is great for getting a head start on troubleshooting, seeing which flows are underperforming, and more.
 Think of it like the command center where your leaders can see how work is flowing between teams.